-The film uses a combination of women’s lived experience of how it felt to be in the child protection process, facing the prospect of losing children you love and cherish, as a result of someone else’s actions.
+The film uses a combination of women’s lived experience of how it felt to be in the child protection process and facing the prospect of losing children you love and cherish.
 The film tells the story they wish professionals had heard, understood and shared.

 Pause North East Lincolnshire ran from June 2017-March 2020.
 The Pause Practice has supported 32 women, who between them are mothers of 108 children.
 80% of women supported by Pause North East Lincolnshire have experiences of domestic abuse.

 The film is being used locally within North East Lincolnshire to open a dialogue about the use of language in the child protection process to make this more trauma-informed, more compassionate.